Accountants for Sole Trader

 If saving money is your top priority, an accountant may be able to help you save both time and money by allowing you to focus on running your business rather than worrying about numbers.

 As a sole trader, you must calculate the amount of tax you owe each year.
-This will be considerably easier if you have a clear picture of your income and expenses.
-Because you won’t have your tax withdrawn on a regular basis through a PAYE system, maintaining track of your accounts prevents you from accidentally depleting the funds you’ll need to pay HMRC on January 31.
+Working with an accountant for sole trader businesses makes this considerably easier, giving you a clear picture of your income and expenses at all times.
+Because you will not have your tax withdrawn on a regular basis through a PAYE system, keeping track of your accounts prevents you from accidentally depleting the funds you will need to pay HMRC on 31 January.

-When you’re a sole trader, it’s often beneficial to keep track of how much you spend and generate.
-With everything laid out, you can spot possibilities to boost your profit margin, such as switching suppliers or raising the price of particular products or services.
+When you are a sole trader, it is often beneficial to keep track of how much you spend and generate.
+With everything laid out, you can spot opportunities to boost your profit margin, such as switching suppliers or raising the price of particular products or services.

-By law, you must keep track of your income and expenses and keep them for five years after the 31st of January tax filing deadline.
-If HMRC requests these, it’s critical that you have them ready.
+By law, you must keep track of your income and expenses and retain them for five years after the 31 January tax filing deadline.
+As part of our sole trader accounting services, we help you maintain all these records correctly so that if HMRC requests them, you have everything ready.
 Here is a list of all the documents you should keep:

-• Personal income – Any income you receive from other sources, such as property and investments, that may have an impact on the amount of tax you owe.
+• Personal income — any income from other sources such as property and investments that may affect the amount of tax you owe

-• Expenditure – Payments for items required to run your firm efficiently.
+• Expenditure — payments for items required to run your business efficiently

-• Grants – Any funds you receive as a result of a grant.
+• Grants — any funds received as a result of a grant

 The following are the taxes that sole traders must pay: